-- Locations for trash compactors to include overhead clearance for the compactor to be tilted up and slid off of the flatbed truck.
-Also, ample maneuvering room must be included. - Trash collection areas need to have waterproof, non-skid flooring, power washing equipment, drains, and separators. - Add elevated loading dock and space for at least three, 30 cubic yard, fully enclosed compactors.
-Compactors should have sufficient space between them to allow for easy human access for maintenance and disposal of solid wastes via optional side doors.
+- Locations for trash compactors to include overhead clearance (minimum 14') for the compactor to be tilted up and slid off of the flatbed truck.
+Also, ample maneuvering room must be included.
+Clearances must comply with DOT requirements. - Trash collection areas need to have reinforced membrane waterproofing (both floors and walls), non-skid flooring, power washing equipment, drains, and separators. - Reinforce the surrounds of the building opening, in addition to bollards. - All finishes need to be suitable for wet locations, including but not limited to light fixtures.

-- Provide space to easily move a truck to pick up the compactors without requiring multi-point turns. - Provide space for the truck moving compactors to move in and out without interfering with other load dock, terminal, or airfield operations. - Provide space for a cardboard baler, including space to store bales awaiting pickup and easy access to the bales for pickup.
-(Include vertical space for the ram also - not just the footprint.)
+- Add elevated loading dock and space for at least three, 30 cubic yard, fully enclosed compactors.
+Compactors should have sufficient space between them to allow for easy human access for maintenance and disposal of solid wastes via optional side doors. - Provide space for the truck moving compactors to move in and out without interfering with other load dock, terminal, or airfield operations and without requiring multi-point turns. - Provide guide rails for inserting and removing the compactors.
+Guide rails shall extend / protect over (minimum H20 rated) slot drain grates without obstructing service access.

-Conveying Restrooms Mother's Suite Quiet Rooms Animal Relief Areas Children's Play Area Storage
+Nursing Suite Nursing Rooms / Pods Interfaith Rooms Sensory Rooms Services Animal Relief Areas Children's Play Area Storage

-- Provide space for a bottle shredder, including drainage, and sufficient space to store shredded bottles awaiting pickup. - Provide space for a barrel washing station to enable easy cleanup of trash equipment and the compactor area. - Provide space for additional dumpsters for specialty items such as compost and glass - and ideally, also for metals and plastic with space for easy access. - Provide space for a sufficient number of cooking oil tanks, with space for access by the oil hauler. - Provide drainage and sewage capabilities to accommodate drains for each compactor and drainage for the barrel washing station. - Provide easy access for all users of the solid waste system to the control systems used for each of the compactors; including footprint space for the hydraulic and electric power systems. - Provide easy access for all users of the various solid waste systems to the doors of the equipment.
-Design so that minimal physical effort is required to load the compactors/baler and there is sufficient space for structures and/or equipment required to ensure safe operation of the various systems.
+- Provide robust backstop on guide rails to prevent inadvertent significant horizontal load and mitigate risk of compactor impacting other infrastructure. - Provide space for a cardboard baler, including space to store bales awaiting pickup and easy access to the bales for pickup.
+(Include vertical space for the ram also - not just the footprint.) - Provide space for a bottle shredder, including drainage, and sufficient space to store shredded bottles awaiting pickup. - Provide space for additional dumpsters for specialty items such as compost and glass - and ideally, also for metals and plastic with space for easy access. - Provide space for a sufficient number of cooking oil tanks, with space for access by the oil hauler. - Provide easy access for all users of the solid waste system to the control systems used for each of the compactors; including footprint space for the hydraulic and electric power systems. - Provide easy access for all users of the various solid waste systems to the doors of the equipment.
+Design so that minimal physical effort is required to load the compactors/baler and there is sufficient space for structures and/or equipment required to ensure safe operation of the various systems. - Layout should be visible from a single pan-tilt-zoom digital camera.